Updated April 12, 2025

 Pen testers use the same tools and techniques as cybercriminals to create real-world scenarios.
 There are three levels of pen testing.
 First is black box pen testing.
 In this situation, penetrators know nothing about your system and are looking for anything to exploit.

-The second option is gray box penetration testing, and those doing the hacking have some information about your system and may have credentials.
+The second option is gray box penetration testing, in which hackers obtain some information about your system and may have credentials.
 In this approach, users often develop some use cases for the attack.

 The third type is white box penetration testing, and these testers get access to systems and artifacts.
 They may also be able to enter your servers.